vebnz/veb.co.nz/_posts/2019-07-26-react-native-phone-input.markdown

 ```

-This was written for my app, that will be New Zealand based (for now) that's why I added the NZ flag and hard coded the `+64` country code.
+This was written for my app, that will be New Zealand based (when it's launched) that's why I added the NZ flag and hard coded the `+64` country code.

-I am also using `formatNumber` from `libphonenumber-js` library ([Github link](https://github.com/catamphetamine/libphonenumber-js )) to format the number AFTER the user enters their phone number.[]()
+I am also using `formatNumber` from `libphonenumber-js` library ([Github link](https://github.com/catamphetamine/libphonenumber-js )) to format the number AFTER the user enters their phone number.

 Here's a small gif of it working: